 - 1. Data varies between "delay"- and "gain"-type calibrations as follows: - Delay-type: this axis stores the concatenation of one or two UVCal arrays [delay_array, quality_array], in that order.
 Correspondingly, this axis will be of length 1 or 2, depending on whether the quality_array is present.
 These arrays both have the shape (Nants_data, 1, Nfreqs, Ntimes, Njones), where these variables take the values stored in the corresponding UVCal object.
 Note that in a "delay"-type calibration, Nfreqs always = 1. - Gain-type: this axis stores the concatenation of the UVCal arrays [real(gain_array), imaginary(gain_array), flag_array, input_flag_array, quality_array], in that order.
 If there is no input_flag_array or no quality_array for this calibration, they are not appended to the axis.
 Correspondingly, in a "gain"-type calibration, this axis may be of length 3 to 5, depending on the inclusion of the input_flag_array and quality_array.
 In older files, the quality_array is always present while the input_flag_array was optional.
-In newer files, the input_flag_array is not present (support for it in UVCal was deprecated as of pyuvdata version 3.0) while the quality_array can be present or absent and a boolean header item HASQLTY will be present to indicate its presence (to make it clear which array is present if the axis is length 4).
+In newer files, the input_flag_array is generally not present while the quality_array can be present or absent and a boolean header item HASQLTY will be present to indicate its presence (to make it clear which array is present if the axis is length 4).
 So if the axis is length 4 and there is no HASQLTY header keyword, the fourth array is the quality_array and there is no input_flag_array.
 If the axis is length 4 and the HASQLTY header keyword is present, then if HASQLTY is True, the fourth array is the quality_array, otherwise it is the input_flag_array.
-These arrays all have the shape (Nants_data, 1, Nfreqs, Ntimes, Niones). - 2.
+These arrays all have the shape (Nants_data, 1, Nfreqs, Ntimes, Njones). - 2.
 An integer representing polarization values. - 3.
 Time.